Inflammation: The Hidden Cause of all Disease, Including Obesity

 But almonds aren’t the only nuts with anti-inflammatory effects.
 In fact, all nuts contain vitamins, minerals, and other nutrients known to reduce inflammation.

-Ginger, that aromatic spice often used during the winter holidays, is also a powerful anti-inflammatory herb.
+Ginger, that aromatic spice often used during the winter holidays is also a powerful anti-inflammatory herb.
 It contains phytonutrients called gingerols, which are some of the most powerful inflammation-fighting substances known.

 Do you need scientific proof?
-Many studies show that the anti-inflammatory effects of ginger are as strong as those of non-steroidal anti-inflammatory drugs (NSAIDS), such as aspirin, Advil, and Motrin.
+Many studies show that the anti-inflammatory effects of ginger are as strong as those of non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin, Advil, and Motrin.

-5. Acai Berries
+5. Acai berries

 The acai berry, a fruit native to Central and South America, contains more antioxidants than any of the more popular berries, such as blueberries and strawberries.
-They are also loaded with the antioxidants flavonoids and procyanidins, which prevents free-radical damage, protecting the body from disease.
+They are also loaded with the antioxidants flavonoids and procyanidins, which prevent free-radical damage, protecting the body from disease.